RIA03B/ForeCast-Project/README.md

 ### Class Diagram Description

-**Main Activity:** The first screen the user sees will display current temperature/ weather condition, wind, and visibility for that day.
+**Main Activity:** In the main screen the user will be able to see current temperature/ weather condition, how it feels like,  the wind, humidity, description of the weather, cloudiness, pressure, and wind speed.

-**Weather:** The first screen the user sees will display current temperature/ weather condition, wind, and visibility for that day.
+**SevenDayWeatherDataActivity:** In the main screen the user will be able to see details of the weather selected for any city in any country displaying current temperature/ weather condition, how it feels like,  the wind, humidity, description of the weather, cloudiness, pressure, and wind speed.

-**SevenDayWeather:** A screen that shows the weather for the next seven day.

-**SevenDayWeatherDataActivity:** A screen that shows details of the weather selected for the next seven day.

 **RetrofitInstance:** Boostrap class required for Retrofit.

-**Weather:** The first screen the user sees will display current temperature/ weather condition, wind, and visibility for that day.
+**Weather:** The screen the user sees will display current temperature/ weather condition, how it feels like,  the wind, humidity, description of the weather, cloudiness, pressure, and wind speed.

 **IForecastDAO:** Interface for Retrofit for weather JSON.